 The cost estimates, construction schedules, and design methodologies undertaken by Nalcor and its consultants were reviewed.
-In MHI's opinion, Nalcor has used a reasonable approach to designing the transmission line to withstand many unique and severe climatic loading conditions along its length.
-Costs have increased significantly as a result of the need to satisfy reliability requirements as part of the engineering undertaken to date.
-MHI continues to support selection of a 1:150 year return-period due to the criticality of the HVdc transmission line to the Labrador and Newfoundland electrical system.
+Except for the selection of reliability return period, it is MHI's opinion that Nalcor has undertaken a diligent approach to design the transmission line to withstand the many unique and severe climatic loading regions along its line length.
+MHI continues to support selection of a 1:150 year return-period for the entire transmission line length due to the criticality of the HVdc transmission line to the Labrador and Newfoundland electrical system.